Making History: How Greenpeace Visuals Win Campaigns

 Just as we’ve expanded our definition of ‘mind bombs’ over the past five decades, the way we create images has changed as well.

 Photo and video technology is more accessible now than at any other time in Greenpeace’s existence.
 And we’ve never had so many visual tools in our toolbox.
 Cameras are smaller and lighter.
 There’s no need to develop film before knowing if you got the shot.
 Editing software is cheap and mobile.
 There is everything from virtual reality to live-streams and memes.

 And with new social platforms emerging every year, we are creating more visual content than ever in an effort to meet people where they’re at.
 For example, we repurposed photos of the RESIST banner action for a TikTok audience watching years later.

 @greenpeaceusaOn this day four years ago 🥲 #resist #resistoften #greenpeace #resistance #whitehouse #washingtondc♬ Scouting v2 – BLVKSHP

 While visual technology changes, the fundamentals remain the same, and this includes responsible archiving.
-The Greenpeace Media Library is an online photo and video database covering Greenpeace campaigns and direct actions, as well as global documentation of environmental issues and solutions, from 1971 to the present.
-Content is provided by Greenpeace offices across 55 countries and is available to supporters, journalists, academics, and like-minded organizations.
+The Greenpeace Media Library is an online photo and video database covering global Greenpeace campaigns and direct actions, as well as global documentation of environmental issues and solutions, from 1971 to the present.
+Content is provided by the independent Greenpeace offices across 55 countries and is available to supporters, journalists, academics, and like-minded organizations.